-- 1. Students will walk their bicycles from the racks to the road and in all other areas on the school grounds - 2.
+- 1. Students will walk their bicycles from the racks to the road and in all other areas on the school grounds. - 2.
 Bicycles will be kept at the bike racks and out of the entrance areas. - 3.
 Students are to wear a bicycle helmet when riding a bike to and from school. - 4.
 After dismissal, students will walk out their classes designated door to meet parent/guardians. - 5.
-Students are expected to follow the School District's "School Bus Rules and Regulations" when riding the school bus (sitting at all times with eyes forward and hands off)
+Students are expected to follow the School District's "School Bus Rules and Regulations" when riding the school bus (always sitting with eyes forward and hands off) for field trips

 - 1. Verbal reminder.
 Have student do it the "right way." - 2.
-Notify student's teacher and the parent. - 3.
+Notify student's teacher. - 3.
 Referral to principal and notify parents. - 4.
-Possible loss of bus privileges for a specific period of time and meeting with parent/guardian.
+Possible loss of bus privileges for a specific period and meet with parent/guardian.